-In May 2022, we entered into a Sales Agreement ("Sales Agreement") with Stifel, Nicolaus & Company, Incorporated ("Stifel"), under which we may offer and sell from time to time at our sole discretion, up to an aggregate of 800,000 shares of our common stock, par value \$0.0001 per share, through Stifel as our sales agent.
-During the six nine months ended June 30, 2023 September 30, 2023, we sold 200,000 300,000 shares of our common stock under the Sales Agreement at a weighted average price of \$109.88 \$116.06 per share resulting in net proceeds to us of \$21.2 million \$33.9 million, after deducting underwriting discounts and commissions and deferred offering costs.
-The Company intends to use the net proceeds from the shares of common stock offered and sold to primarily replenish funds expended to satisfy anticipated tax withholding and remittance obligations related to the net settlement upon vesting of restricted stock unit awards ("RSU") granted to employees under the equity incentive plans.
+In May 2022, February 2024, we entered into a Sales Agreement ("Sales Agreement") with Stifel, Nicolaus & Company, Incorporated ("Stifel"), under which we may offer and sell from time to time at our sole discretion, up to an aggregate of 800,000 1,200,000 shares of our common stock, par value \$0.0001 per share, through Stifel as our sales agent.
+During the nine three months ended September 30, 2023 March 31, 2024, we sold 300,000 32,500 shares of our common stock under the Sales Agreement at a weighted average price of \$116.06 \$92.57 per share resulting in net proceeds to us of \$33.9 million \$2.7 million, after deducting underwriting discounts and commissions and deferred offering costs.
+The Company intends to use used the net proceeds from the shares of common stock offered and sold to primarily replenish funds expended to satisfy anticipated tax withholding and remittance obligations related to the net settlement upon vesting of restricted stock unit awards ("RSU") granted to employees under the equity incentive plans.

 Our purchase obligations primarily include design and simulation licenses and non-cancelable purchase commitments from agreements with our contract manufacturers as well as a multi-year purchase agreement with commitment to purchase minimum quantities of MEMS wafers and research and development, tooling and sample cost under the agreement.
-For information about our contractual obligations refer to "Note 5 - Lease" of the Notes to Condensed Consolidated Financial Statements for the period ending June 30, 2023 September 30, 2023 and "Note 6 - Commitments and Contingencies" of the Notes to the Consolidated Financial Statements filed in the Company's Annual Report on Form 10-K for the year ending December 31, 2022.
+For information about our contractual obligations refer to "Note 5 - Lease" of the Notes to Condensed Consolidated Financial Statements for the period ending September 30, 2023 March 31, 2024 and "Note 6 - Commitments and Contingencies" of the Notes to the Consolidated Financial Statements filed in the Company's Annual Report on Form 10-K for the year ending December 31, 2022 ended December 31, 2023.

-We expect to continue our investing activities, primarily in the purchase of property and equipment and capitalized software, to support research and development, sales and marketing, product support, and administrative staff.
+We expect to continue our investing activities to support growth, primarily in through the purchase of property and equipment, intellectual property licenses, and capitalized software, to support research and development, sales and marketing, product support, and administrative staff.

 We believe that our existing cash and cash equivalents and our short-term investments will be sufficient to meet our cash needs for at least the next 12 months.
-Over the longer term, our future capital requirements will depend on many factors, including our growth rate, the timing and extent of our sales and marketing and research and development expenditures, and the continuing market acceptance of our solutions.
+Over the longer term, our future capital requirements will depend on many factors, including our growth rate, the timing and extent of our sales and marketing and research and development expenditures, costs to acquire or invest in complementary businesses and technologies, payment obligations associated with our completed acquisitions based on achievement of certain milestones, and the continuing market acceptance of our solutions.
 In the event that we need to borrow funds or issue additional equity, we cannot provide any assurance that any such additional financing will be available on terms acceptable to us, if at all.
 If we are unable to raise additional capital when we need it, it would harm our business, results of operations and financial condition.